pagkly/Zed/Investopedia3/Paper Money Definition.md

 ## Example of Paper Money

-In the U.S., paper money is considered [fiat money](https://www.investopedia.com/terms/f/fiatmoney.asp).
+In the U.S., paper money is considered [[fiat money]](https://www.investopedia.com/terms/f/fiatmoney.asp).
 This means that it has no actual value except as an accepted medium of exchange.
-Before 1971, this was not the case; U.S. banknotes were backed by a certain amount of gold, which was dictated by the [Federal Reserve](https://www.investopedia.com/terms/f/federalreservebank.asp).
+Before 1971, this was not the case; U.S. banknotes were backed by a certain amount of gold, which was dictated by the [[Federal Reserve]](https://www.investopedia.com/terms/f/federalreservebank.asp).

 The U.S. dollar has been the dominant reserve currency since the end of World War II.
 Prior to World War II, the British pound was the dominant reserve currency.